Amelia5p/YogaWithBilly/README.md

 Debugging and problem solving was done consistently throughout the development process.

-List of some issues that arised:
+List of some issues that arose:

 * The hero image wasn't 100% in width and image was in px which was stretching across the screen and didn't know what to priotritise- change to %.
 * The hero image was not showing up when I deployed for the first time, I fixed the file path to solve this issue.